kestra-io/docs/content/blogs/2024-01-08-sentry-plugin.md

 Finally, let’s look at a production quality example using **SentryAlert** and **SentryExecution**.

-### SentryAlert Production Example
+### `SentryAlert` Production Example

-The flow below is a production quality example using the SentryAlert task to send an issue when the get_files task throws an error.
-This example uses secrets, variable and taskDefaults for the db connection values and the Sentry DSN.
+The flow below is a production-quality example using the `SentryAlert` task to send an issue when the `get_files` task throws an error.
+This example uses `secrets`, `variables`, and `taskDefaults` for the DB connection values and the Sentry DSN.

 ```yaml
 id: gen_postgresql_error_sentry_alert